 “Most people don’t realize they have it within their power to make a difference in the arts,” says the couple.

 Dick and Diane are here to ensure their community has ready access to engaging art education and enjoyment opportunities for years to come.
-That’s why Dick and Diane have established funds that support the small arts organizations beautifying their community with the music, drama and artwork the couple love.
+That’s why Dick and Diane have established funds that support the small arts organizations enriching their community with the music, drama and artwork the couple love.
 Thanks to their investment, local arts organizations are ready to cultivate creativity in the next generation of artists.